musios-app/support-act/README.md

 ### `checkFileOrFolderAccessible(<disk-path>)`

-Check that external disks are connected to ensure that plugin data, sheet music and other content is accessible before starting GP.
+Check that external disks are connected to ensure that plugin data, sheet music or other data is accessible.

 ```applescript
 checkFileOrFolderAccessible("/Volumes/MusicSSD/Instruments")